 The Oxford Bookshop moved in 2018 from Prague 1 to its new location in Prague 2.
 Although now outside the historical centre of the city, the bookshop is still worthy of a mention due to the comprehensive range of foreign language publications that it stocks, in English, German, Italian, Spanish and other languages.

 The Prague branch is one of several Oxford Bookshops located throughout the Czech Republic.
-Combined, in overall volume and breadth of their material the Oxford Bookshops are the leading sellers of foreign language literature in the country.
+In overall volume and breadth of their material, the combined Oxford Bookshops are the leading sellers of foreign language literature in the country.

 For tourists in Prague, the Oxford Bookshop is a good place to pick up a novel.
 It stocks a variety of fiction in several languages (look out for the special offer bookcase too, which has good bargains).

 But the majority of its publications are academic in some form.
 Oxford stocks specialised materials in the fields of medicine, natural sciences and humanities, plus a whole range of general learning from school textbooks to cookbooks to travel books, maps and atlases.